frossm/rpncalc/mdbook/src/Chapters/HighLevelUsage.md

 ### Decimals & Fractions

 In RPNCalc, the stacks always store numbers as decimals.
-You can, however, enter in fractions and they will be instantly converted to a decimal equivalent and added to the stack.
+You can, however, enter in fractions, and they will be instantly converted to a decimal equivalent and added to the stack.

 **Example:**